December 22, 2025

 The codification of International Humanitarian Law (IHL) began in the 19th century with agreements like the 1864 Geneva Convention and the 1868 Declaration of Saint Petersburg, which set early standards for humane conduct in warfare.
 Modern IHL is centered on the universally ratified 1949 Geneva Conventions (GC I-IV), establishing protections for individuals during armed conflicts.
 These conventions are bolstered by three Additional Protocols: Protocol I (1977) for international conflicts, Protocol II (1977) for non-international conflicts, and Protocol III (2005) introducing the red crystal emblem.
 Customary international law also complements treaty law, addressing gaps where treaties may not apply.
 India ratified the Geneva Conventions in 1950, reaffirming its commitment to humanitarian principles in warfare.
 This framework remains vital in safeguarding human rights and minimizing suffering during armed conflicts.

 IHL addresses two key concepts: Jus In Bello and Jus Ad Bellum.
 Jus In Bello governs the conduct of parties during armed conflict, while Jus Ad Bellum determines whether a state’s use of force against another is lawful.
-Under the UN Charter, the use of armed force is prohibited except in two cases: self-defense against an armed attack or when authorized by the United Nations Security Council.
-Importantly, IHL does not assess the legitimacy of initiating an armed conflict but focuses on regulating the conduct of parties once the conflict has begun.
-This distinction underscores the need for both nations to adhere to humanitarian principles despite ongoing hostilities.
-International Humanitarian Law (IHL) is underpinned by three essential principles: the Principle of Distinction, the Principle of Proportionality, and the Principle of Precaution.
-These principles are fundamental guidelines that warring nations must follow to minimize harm to civilians and civilian objects during armed conflict.
+Under the UN Charter, the use of armed force is prohibited except in cases of self-defense or authorization by the United Nations Security Council.
+Importantly, IHL does not assess the legitimacy of initiating an armed conflict but focuses on regulating conduct once conflict has begun.

-The Principle of Distinction requires parties in a conflict to differentiate at all times between civilians and civilian objects, and combatants and military objectives.
-Attacks must target only combatants and military objectives, with direct attacks on civilians or civilian property strictly prohibited.
-This principle aims to protect individuals, property, and the civilian population from harm.
-Indiscriminate attacks—those failing to distinguish between military targets and civilian entities—are also banned under IHL.
+Principle of Distinction: The Principle of Distinction requires parties in a conflict to differentiate at all times between civilians and combatants, and between civilian objects and military objectives.
+Direct attacks on civilians or civilian property are strictly prohibited.